We've picked the best places to explore while you're in the city.

 Water taxi your way to Cardiff Bay!

-If you want to see a completely different view of the Millennium Stadium, the Princess Katherine is where you want to be.
+If you want to see a completely different view of the Principality Stadium, the Princess Katherine is where you want to be.
 Jump on at Bute Park and travel along the river where you will arrive at Mermaid Quay.
 Once on land you’re spoilt for choice!
-Indulge your inner-geek at the Doctor Who Experience and make a pilgrimage to Torchwood’s Ianto Jones’ Shrine.
+Indulge your inner-geek at Cardiff’s many Dr Who locations or make a pilgrimage to Torchwood’s Ianto Jones Shrine.

 You can also grab a bite to eat at one of Mermaid Quay’s many family friendly restaurants – from Carluccio’s to Las Iguanas to Chiquito you’ll find something to suit all tastes!
 For souvenirs head to Fabulous Welshcakes.
 These traditional Welsh sugary treats are the perfect gift to take home to family and friends – if you can manage not to eat them yourself!